 The wireless power transfer system consists of a transmitting coil with 13 turns and measures 9.06 uH nominally in free air.
-The receiver coil consists of 11 turns and measures 7.5 uH nominally in free air.
-Both coils are wound spirally and made of stranded wire.
+The coil is wound spirally and made of stranded wire.
 Below are the details of the Phone (Tx) coil which is used in all the iPhone models described in section 1 of the report.